SimpleFi-finance/indexers-tests/README.md

 ### Position

 This is the main entity which stores a position of a user in a specific liquidity pair.
-Every time there is an action by user which change this user's liquidity in this pair we update this position and we create a PositionSnapshot entity to store previous values.
+Every time there is an action by a user which changes this user's liquidity in the pair we update this position and we create a PositionSnapshot entity to store previous values.
 Purpose of PositionSnapshot is to keep history of changes in position of a user.

 ### AccountPosition